 When the Florida Heat Sets In

 Okay, so this to some maybe 98% percent of the year here in Orlando Florida.
 That other two percent is what is known as Florida’s winter.
-We get a temporary relief from the humidity and we actually have a few freezing cold days.
+In Florida, we get a small window of temporary relief from the humidity and we actually have a few freezing cold days.

 The summer here in Florida is a very, hot oppressive time.
 I am always amazed at the summer crowds we see at Disney World year after year.
 It’s just a brutal time to be outside period.
 Its popularity is in large part due to all the kids out of school and on summer break not to mention those teachers on summer break too!